Moreh, India: Jiribam–Imphal line

 Jiribam–Imphal line, 111 km long line, has a likely completion date of December 2023 as per August 2021 status update.

 Imphal–Moreh-Kalay line

 The Jiribam–Imphal line will be extended nearly 70 km to Moreh on the India–Myanmar border.
 Under the Look East policy of India, the line will be extended from Moreh to the existing railhead of Myanmar rail network at Kalay (also called Kale and Kalemyo) to form part of the ambitious Trans-Asian Railway.
 Indian plans to extend Imphal rail link to Moreh and eventually to the Myanmar railway system, allowing onward connectivity to Thailand and China.
 In 2007, plan for Imphal-Moreh was expressed by India.
 In January 2018, India initiated a preliminary survey to determine the feasibility of establishing a rail link parallel to the India–Myanmar–Thailand Trilateral Highway.
 Japan expressed interest in collaborating with India and funding the proposed rail link.

+In popular culture

+The BAFTA-winning Manipuri film Boong was filmed in Moreh.
+It is the last recorded video of how Moreh originally looked before the ethnic clashes that began in 2023, destroyed the town.
+The shooting for 'Boong' in Moreh wrapped up barely a week before violence engulfed the township.